 What is CHARGE?

-C: Coloboma of eye.
-This is like a cleft (opening) and can involve the iris (colored part of the eye), retina, or disc.
+- C: Coloboma of eye.
+This is an opening in part of the eye and can involve the iris (colored part of the eye), retina, or disc.
 Microphthalmia (small eye) can also occur.

 Other anomalies can include facial palsy (paralysis of facial nerves), brain abnormalities, cleft lip and palate, kidney abnormalities, and characteristic facial features.

-CHARGE is caused by a change (“mutation”) in a gene called the CHD7 on chromosome 8.
+CHARGE is caused by a change (“mutation”) in a gene called the CHD7 gene on chromosome 8.
 In body cells, each person has 46 chromosomes that come in 23 pairs.
 One member of each chromosome pair is inherited from an individual’s mother and the other from the father.
 Therefore, each person has two copies of chromosome 8, one copy that is inherited from a person’s mother and the other from a person’s father.
 Each chromosome is divided into two parts, a short arm called the “p” arm and the long arm known as the “q” arm.
+Many genes make up each chromosome.
 The CHD7 gene is on the “q” arm of chromosome 8.

-Approximately 60-70% of individuals with typical clinical features of CHARGE, will have a change in the gene detected through routine testing of the gene called “sequence analysis".
+Approximately 60 to 70 percent of individuals with typical clinical features of CHARGE will have a change in the gene detected through routine testing of the CHD7.
 A smaller percentage of individuals with CHARGE have deletions (material missing) or duplications (additional genetic material) in the CHD7 gene which requires specialized testing.
 Most individuals with CHARGE do not have an affected parent.
-Once a person has CHARGE, there is a 50% chance that they will have children with similar problems.
+Individuals with CHARGE have a 50 percent chance of having children with the disorder.

 What is the prognosis for my child with CHARGE?